connectitnet/powerdns-for-docker/README.md

 PDNS_gmysql_user=root
 PDNS_gmysql_password=powerdns
 PDNS_gmysql_dbname=powerdns
 ```

-If linked with official [mariadb](https://hub.docker.com/_/mariadb/) image with alias `
-sql`, the connection can be automatically configured, so you don't need to specify any of the above.
-Also, DB is automatically initialized if tables are missing.

 PowerDNS server is configurable via env vars.
-Every variable starting with `PDNS_` will be inserted into `/etc/pdns/pdns.conf` conf file in the following way: prefix `PDNS_` will be stripped and every `_` will be replaced with `-`.
+Every variable starting with `PDNS_` will be inserted into `/etc/pdns/pdns.conf` configuration file in the following way: prefix `PDNS_` will be stripped and every `_` will be replaced with `-`.
 For example, from above sql config, `PDNS_gmysql_host=sql` will become `gsql-host=sql` in `/etc/pdns/pdns.conf` file.
 This way, you can configure PowerDNS server any way you need within a `docker run` command.

 There is also a `SUPERMASTER_IPS` env var supported, which can be used to configure supermasters for slave dns server.
 [Docs](https://doc.powerdns.com/md/authoritative/modes-of-operation/#supermaster-automatic-provisioning-of-slaves).
 Multiple ip addresses separated by space should work.